protodomemusic/mmml/README.md

 I hope you have fun writing tiny music!
 If you have any questions/suggestions/corrections contact me at: hello@protodome.com

+## 19th April 2020

+I've added a bare-bones wave synthesizer that interprets .mmmldata files built by a new desktop compiler.
+The synthesizer requires two flags, an input file '-f' and a duration in seconds '-s'.
+As μMML currently has no way to determine the end of a track (officially anyway, you may notice that `0xFE` is a 'track end' flag; it's a pretty flaky system I used for the 4000AD physicals), you currently have to tell the synthesizer how many seconds you'd like it to run for.
+So, building and running the new features might looks something like this:

+Build both programs:
+`$ gcc mmml-desktop-compiler.c -o compiler`

+`$ gcc mmml-desktop-synthesizer.c -o synthesizer`

+Run the compiler first...
+`$ ./compiler -f FILENAME.mmml`

+...then build the output file.
+`$ ./synthesizer -f output.mmmldata -s 60`

+Which will create a 60 second long wave file.

+Additionally, I'm moving all the compilation features into a single compiler, so that it can build desktop and avr sources.
+There's a DOS player in the works, so I'm trying not to have multiple forks of the compiler, especially if the core mmml engine is expanded.
+As a heads-up, to support this planned functionality, the compiler will now require flags to declare input files (-f).
+This means that the code in the 'avr' folder is destined to be replaced at some point and, as such, I will not be updating the compiler there any longer.

+There's also been a fix for 64-bit Linux systems where error 14 fired off erroneously.
+This fix is on the desktop compiler only for now.

 ## How To Use

+**Scruss has written an excellent, incredibly comprehensive, guide to programming and building your own 1-bit music boxes using μMML, which you can find [HERE](https://scruss.com/blog/2020/04/02/protodomes-wonderful-chiptunes-how-to-play-them-on-your-own-attiny85-chips/).
+If you're new to AVR programming, this is where you should really start.**

 There are two required components to this project: the `mmml.c` player for your chosen AVR microcontroller and the `mmml-compiler.c` program for your chosen OS.
 The `mmml.c` player is built for AVR microcontrollers clocked at 8MHz (such as the Attiny85, or Atmega168) but, with a little tweaking, you should easily be able to adapt for other platforms.
 The `mmml.c` player requires prerequisite use of the `mmml-compiler.c` program to create a `musicdata.h` data file (where your song data is stored).